jackyhung/consumer-dispatcher/README.md

 Consumer Dispatcher works as a proxy between [RabbitMQ](http://www.rabbitmq.com/) and your consumers.
 Let you scale out and maintain consumers easily.

+[The netcircle](www.thenetcircle.com) has been using it for more than 18 months.
+It helps us to consume more than 3 million job per day with around 25M memory and 2%cpu usage.

 ## Links

 - [What is Consumer Dispatcher and Why](https://github.com/jackyhung/consumer-dispatcher/wiki/What-is-Consumer-Dispatcher-and-Why)